sivahuang77/citrux-cli/docs/tools/mcp-server.md

 ## MCP prompts as slash commands

-In addition to tools, MCP servers can expose predefined prompts that can be executed as slash commands within the Gemini CLI.
+In addition to tools, MCP servers can expose predefined prompts that can be executed as slash commands within the Citrux CLI.
 This allows you to create shortcuts for common or complex queries that can be easily invoked by name.

 ### Defining prompts on the server